Gamrlord896/WHSTechNotes/journal.md

 # April 7, 2025
 Through adaptive learning technologies, artificial intelligence can analyze a student's strengths, weaknesses, learning pace and preferences.
 This data allows AI systems to provide customized lesson plans and resources, ensuring that students receive instruction that is best suited to their individual learning styles.

+# May, 5, 2025
+1:let's be clear – in terms of raw power, the gorilla wins every time.
+An adult male silverback can weigh more than 160kg and lift about a tonne without going to the gym every day.
+Their upper-body strength is shocking.
+2: